 Watch the military parade

 If you’ve been searching online for what to do in Paris on Bastille Day, the annual military parade will certainly come up.
-Originating in 1880 and held on the morning of July 14th, the parade usually goes down the Champs Elysées, from the Arc du Triomphe to Place de la Concorde.
-However, due to installations for the Paris 2024 Olympics, this summer it’ll go down nearby Avenue Foch instead.
+Originating in 1880 and held on the morning of July 14th, the parade usually goes down the Champs-Elysées, from the Arc de Triomphe to Place de la Concorde.
 Beginning at 10:45 am, the parade includes marching soldiers from different French army divisions, tanks, and other military vehicles.
-Aim to come a little early if you’d like a good spot along the route.
-A small word of caution, the métro stations close to the route usually close from 8 am so you might need to get off at a different station and walk a little to reach Avenue Foch.
-For this year’s route, the closed stations would be Charles-de-Gaule-Etoile and Porte Dauphine and possibly others.
+This is a very popular event, but to be honest, I’d only plan to go if you’re actually if you think you’d like to stand around for hours and like military regalia.
+If you are keen to attend, plan to come a little early if you’d like a good spot along the route.
+A small word of caution, the métro stations close to the route usually close from 8 am, so you might need to get off at a different station and walk a little.

 Military Parade | 8th Arrondissement | 14th July